Framing Instability in LLM Ethical Stance: Auditing Negation Sensitivity in Moral Dilemmas: Governance Framework

 Domain adjustment is not merely technical calibration.
 Rather, it has equity implications.
-Financial fragility means that economically vulnerable populations, for example those seeking loans, benefits, or credit, face higher exposure to negation errors than those seeking medical information.
+Financial fragility means that economically vulnerable populations, for example people seeking guidance on loans, benefits, or debt, face higher exposure to framing-dependent advice than people seeking medical information.
 Chouldechova~\cite{chouldechova2017fair} and Kleinberg et al.~\cite{kleinberg2017inherent} formalize inherent tradeoffs in aggregate fairness definitions.
 Our findings suggest a different kind of tradeoff, between deployment domains rather than demographic groups, with distributional consequences that merit similar scrutiny.
 Institutions deploying open-source models for cost reasons should recognize that cost savings may come with equity costs.
-If commercial APIs are too expensive for a benefits administration system, and the institution deploys an open-source alternative, the burden of negation errors falls on benefits claimants.

-\subsection{6.3 Implementation}
+If commercial APIs are too expensive for an advisory tool used in benefits counseling or financial guidance, and the institution deploys a small open-weight alternative, the burden of framing-dependent guidance falls on the claimants and clients least positioned to detect it.
+Buolamwini and Gebru~\cite{buolamwini2018gender} documented accuracy disparities that fell along demographic lines; if the exploratory domain gap holds, framing fragility would fall along domain lines, with economically vulnerable populations bearing greater exposure---a hypothesis for future work, not a tested finding.
+We also flag a countervailing access-equity concern: restricting small or open-weight models would entrench dependence on expensive closed APIs, itself an equity cost, so the net distributional effect requires study.

+To keep the scope of these recommendations explicit, Table~\ref{tab:can-cannot} summarizes which claims our current evidence supports and which require further work before they could ground governance decisions.

+\subsection{Implementation}